LearyE/Lab-Manual-Edits/README.md

 Conflicts with the Hospital dress code or departmental standards arising from staff who request special accommodation, should be referred to Human Resources.

+## Zoom Etiquette
+Show up to Zoom meetings ready to speak and with your camera on.
+Act with the same protocol in person meetings have and follow MOI dress codes.
+Make sure to still update your slide on Box with pertinent information prior to the weekly lab meetings.

 ## Training